-Diop has just signed for Fulham following four increasingly underwhelming years at West Ham but the defender had his admirers at Old Trafford.
+Diop is now at Fulham following four increasingly underwhelming years at West Ham but the defender had his admirers at Old Trafford.

 “Congratulations to the scout that found a 21-year-old kid Diop – a monster who dominated in the duels,” Jose Mourinho said following their defeat at the London Stadium in September 2018.